Online Master of Science in Teacher Education (MS)

 Program Overview

-These two Teacher Education concentrations are offered via fully remote coursework designed to meet the needs of online students.
+These three Teacher Education concentrations are offered via fully remote coursework designed to meet the needs of online students.
 Whether you’re enhancing your professional expertise or preparing to teach, you’ll find a match for your Master of Science educational needs at UT’s College of Education, Health & Human Sciences.

 Earn Your Masters in the Field of Teacher Education